-- Federal Advisory Committees – NHF continuously monitors the activities of several federal advisory committees, including the Department of Health and Human Services Advisory Committee on Tissue and Blood Safety and Availability, and the FDA's Blood Products Advisory Committee and Transmissible Spongiform Encephalopathies Advisory Committee.
+NHF monitors the activities of several federal advisory committees, including the Department of Health and Human Services Advisory Committee on Tissue and Blood Safety and Availability and the FDA's Blood Products Advisory Committee.

-- MSM Donation Policies – Working with other members of the American Plasma Users Coalition (APLUS), NHF has been actively engaged in the recent debate around whether men who have had sex with another man (MSM) should be permitted to donate blood.
-We have written several comment letters and testified before Committees on this issue and will continue to advocate for donor deferral criteria based on scientific and epidemiological evidence.
+Working with other members of the American Plasma Users Coalition (APLUS), NHF has been actively engaged in recent debates relating to donor deferral policies, including whether men who have had sex with another man (MSM) should be permitted to donate blood.
+NHF continues to advocate for donor deferral criteria based on scientific and epidemiological evidence.

-- Patient-focused Drug Development – NHF successfully advocated for hemophilia and other inherited bleeding disorders to be included on the list of conditions for which there will be Patient-Focused Drug Development meetings, as required by the Food and Drug Administration Safety and Administration Act (FDASIA).
-There will be a meeting focused on bleeding disorders in FY 2014 or 2015.
+NHF successfully advocated for hemophilia and other inherited bleeding disorders to be included on the list of conditions for which there will be Patient-Focused Drug Development meetings, as required by the Food and Drug Administration Safety and Administration Act (FDASIA).